Antonio7098/elevate-core-api/instructions.md

     -   Use `prisma.folder.create` to save a new folder to the database, ensuring you pass both the `name` and the `userId`.
     -   Send a `201 Created` response with the new folder data.
 4. Import and mount the new router in `app.ts` under the path `/api/folders`.

+---

+## First Task: Create the "Create Question Set" Endpoint

+**Action:** Implement the `POST /api/folders/:folderId/questionsets` endpoint.

+**Steps:**
+1. Create the `questionset.routes.ts` file and define the `POST /` route, applying the `protect` middleware.
+2. Create the `questionset.controller.ts` file with an async `createQuestionSet` function.
+3. Inside `createQuestionSet`:
+    -   Extract the `name` from the request body.
+    -   Extract the `folderId` from the URL parameters.
+    -   Extract the `userId` from the `req.user` object (which is added by the `protect` middleware).
+    -   Use `prisma.questionSet.create` to save a new question set to the database, ensuring you pass both the `name` and the `folderId`, and validate the `folderId` belongs to the `userId`.
+    -   Send a `201 Created` response with the new question set data.
+4. Import and mount the new router in `app.ts` under the path `/api/folders/:folderId/questionsets`.